RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 I found this feature to be _completely_ worthless.
 It's a neat idea, but on my 18-core system with a Radeon Pro Vega 64, changing lenses can take upwards of 20 seconds.
 The temporal delay isn't the only thing.
 I found that often when attempting to make my own lenses, things did not stay where I put them.

 The lenses feature clashes partially with the [screensets](#screensets) feature below as well.
 Switching to a lense sometimes changed my screen layout, which necessitated switching to the screenset that I already had loaded.
+Screensets don't load particularly quickly either, so that's yet another delay.

+Interesting concept, poor execution.
+If this loaded near-instantly, I still think that the idea of moving around where important elements are is a poor UX decision.
+The user should always know where things are!
+Making that a dynamic process adds unnecessary complexity.

 ## Screensets